lbl-srg/obc/specification/source/cdl.rst

 http://obc.lbl.gov/specification/cdl/latest/help/CDL.html.

-An actual implementation looks as follows, where we omitted annotations used for graphical rendering:
+An actual implementation looks as follows, where we omitted is used for graphical rendering:

 .. code-block:: modelica